sanic-org/sanic-openapi/CONTRIBUTING.md

 # Contributing Guide

-First of all, thank you for joinjoining us to make this project better.
+First of all, thank you for joining us to make this project better.
 Here are some guidelines to help you contribute to this project.
-Hoping you feel they are useful.
+We hope that you find them useful.

 ## Develop Installation